 Northern Health is committed to partnering with Aboriginal people and to building a health system that honors diversity and provides services in a culturally relevant manner.
 To that end, Northern Health established an Aboriginal Health Program with a specific goal to support the integration of Aboriginal perspectives into all aspects of the organization.
-This intentional inclusion and commitment to Aboriginal Health program with a security Vice President of Aboriginal Health position and many other Aboriginal-specific activities, not the least of which are community engagement activities and Indigenous Cultural Competency (ICC) Training.
+This intentional inclusion and commitment to Aboriginal Health is underscored by the recent creation of an executive Vice President of Aboriginal Health position and many other Aboriginal-specific activities, not the least of which are community engagement activities and Indigenous Cultural Competency (ICC) Training.
 The ICC program is intended to increase Aboriginal-specific knowledge, enhance individual self-awareness and strengthen skills for professionals working directly or indirectly with Aboriginal people.
 To date, over 18% of Northern Health staff (almost 1200 individuals) have completed the ICC training.
 The Aboriginal Health Program undertakes a variety of activities such as: delivering community workshops, offering information through the website and occasional newsletters, and participating in community events like health fairs and health career promotion.